christophstrasen/WorldObserver/docs_internal/api_proposal.md

 local roomAlarmStatusWithZombies = WorldObserver.observations.roomAlarmStatusWithZombies()

-roomAlarmStatusWithZombies:subscribe(function(observed)
+roomAlarmStatusWithZombies:subscribe(function(observation)
-  local status = observed.roomAlarmStatus   -- status record from LuaEvent
+  local status = observation.roomAlarmStatus   -- status record from LuaEvent
-  local zombie = observed.zombie       -- {} when no zombie in that room
+  local zombie = observation.zombie            -- {} when no zombie in that room

   if status.status == "breached" and (zombie.id == nil) then
     disableAlarmForRoom(status.id)